-The poopscicle is to dogs what Girl Scout cookies are to humans.
-We wait all year for them to be “in season” and then binge on them for weeks at a time, desperate to eat as many as they can before the weather changes and the supply diminishes.
+The poopsicle is to dogs what Girl Scout cookies are to humans.
+We wait all year for them to be “in season” and then binge on them for weeks at a time, desperate to eat as many as we can before the weather changes and the supply diminishes.
 But the difference is that, well, eating poop is super gross.
 And unlike Thin Mints, eating it does nothing to improve a dog’s breath.

-And yet, it’s incredibly common, so we wanted to know why.
+Yet it’s incredibly common, so we wanted to know why.
 Here’s the, er, scoop.

 1. It’s Natural.

 What seems disgusting to us finnicky humans is entirely natural for a dog.
 Mama dogs will lick their pups clean, ingesting their dirty business in the process, and will often eat their puppies’ poops to make sure their home stays clean and hidden from predators.
 Many pups will also start eating feces as little guys, and while many grow out of the behavior, some don’t.
 (You know how kids go through a phase where they put everything in their mouths?
 Dogs go through the same phase.
 But their phase includes poop.)
 And, well, many dogs just straight-up find it delicious.

 Weird as this may seem, you might have taught your dog this behavior.
 If your dog watches you pick up the poop in your yard or on your walks, he can learn to do the same — such a helpful buddy!
 Pro tip: try to clean your yard without your dog’s supervision.

 3. A Tidy Home is a Happy Home.